txdat/notes/obsidian/engineering/system design/topics/network essentials.md

 - application load balancer (L7)
 	- make routing based on request content -> more intelligent routing decisions
-	- receive application-leve requesst (HTTP) and forward them to appropriate servers
+	- receive application-level requests (HTTP) and forward them to appropriate servers
 	- are suitable for HTTP-based traffic
 	- ![[Pasted image 20250907162653.png | 700]]
 	- where to use?